HIGHLIGHTS

 In order to protect the extremely delicate and rich ecosystem of South

-Georgia, our dedicated Expedition Team will assist you to biosecure
+Georgia, our dedicated Expedition Team will again assist you to

-your clothing and equipment, while continuing with their in-depth
+biosecure your clothing and equipment, while continuing with their

-lecture program, now focussing on the fascinating history, biology and
+in-depth lecture program, now focussing on the fascinating history,

-wildlife of South Georgia.
-Be sure to wrap up warm and join your
+biology and wildlife of South Georgia.
+Be sure to wrap up warm and join

-Expedition Team out on deck - this section of the South Atlantic is one
+your Expedition Team out on deck - this section of the Scotia Sea (of

 quantities of wildlife - from whales and albatross to penguins and